 - 5. Employment Opportunities: Affordable housing supports local economies by ensuring a diverse workforce can remain in the area.
 By addressing the housing affordability crisis, we can better attract and retain skilled workers, benefitting both employers and employees. - 6.
 Social Well-being: The lack of affordable housing options adversely affects our residents' physical and mental well-being.
 Stable and affordable housing is a fundamental pillar of individual and family health. - 7.
 Reducing Homelessness: By investing in affordable housing initiatives, we can take proactive steps to reduce homelessness and alleviate the strain on emergency shelter systems, healthcare resources, and public safety services. - 8.
-Health Outcomes: A history of disinvestment and centralized poverty in communities of color has led to substandard housing quality, which in turn exacerbates racial health disparities.
-Neighborhoods subjected to exclusionary zoning see lower life expectancy and a higher prevalence of chronic diseases today.
-Quality housing leads to positive health outcomes. - 9.
 Community Resilience: Access to affordable housing is vital in times of crisis, such as natural disasters or economic downturns.
 It ensures that our community remains resilient in the face of unexpected challenges.